hwdong-net/hwdong-net.github.io/_posts/git_tutorial.md

 **reset** resets the index without touching the working tree, while **checkout** changes the working tree without touching the index.

+1. Create a directory and enter the directory
+2. Create a Git repository in the current directory: git init
+3. Create new file or modify content of some file
+4. Add change to Stage(Index):  git add .
+5. Commit staged changes to the repository ： git commit –m”comments”
+6. See the current status of your repository: git status untracked,  staged,  committed
+7. View commit history in the repository: git log
+8. Viewing the changes of a commit: git show
+9. Roll back to some submit : git reset

 ### An example of local Git workflow

 1. Create a directory and enter the directory